Universal Approximation Power of Deep Residual Neural Networks via Nonlinear Control Theory: Control-theoretic view of residual networks

-To make the connection between controllability and the problem of mapping every $x\in \sampleset$ to $f(x)$ clear, it is convenient to consider the ensemble of $d=\vert \sampleset\vert$ copies of~\eqref{ControlSystem} given by the matrix differential equation:

-where for time $ t\in \R _0^+ $ the $i$th column of the matrix $X(t)\in \R^{n\times d}$, denoted by $X_{\bullet i}(t)$, is the solution of the $i$th copy of~\eqref{ControlSystem} in the ensemble.
-If we now index the elements of $\sampleset$ as $\{x^1,\hdots,x^d\}$, where $ d $ is the cardinality of $ \sampleset$, and consider the matrices $\Xin=[x^1\vert x^2\vert\hdots\vert x^n]$ and $\Xf=[f(x^1)\vert f(x^2)\vert\hdots\vert f(x^n)]$, we see that the existence of a control input resulting in a solution of~\eqref{Product} starting at $\Xin$ and ending at $\Xf$, i.e., controllability of~\eqref{Product}, is equivalent to existence of an input for~\eqref{ControlSystem} so that the resulting solution starting at $x^i\in \sampleset$ ends at $f(x^i)$, for all $i\in \{1,\hdots,d\}$.
+where for time $ t\in \R_0^+ $ the $i$th column of the matrix $X(t)\in \R^{n\times d}$, denoted by $X_{\bullet i}(t)$, is the solution of the $i$th copy of~\eqref{ControlSystem} in the ensemble.
+If we now index the elements of $\sampleset$ as $\{x^1,\hdots,x^d\}$, where $ d $ is the cardinality of $ \sampleset$, and consider the matrices $\Xin=[x^1\vert x^2\vert\hdots\vert x^d]$ and $\Xf=[f(x^1)\vert f(x^2)\vert\hdots\vert f(x^d)]$, we see that the existence of a control input resulting in a solution of~\eqref{Product} starting at $\Xin$ and ending at $\Xf$, i.e., controllability of~\eqref{Product}, is equivalent to existence of an input for~\eqref{ControlSystem} so that the resulting solution starting at $x^i\in \sampleset$ ends at $f(x^i)$, for all $i\in \{1,\hdots,d\}$.

-Note that achieving controllability of~\eqref{Product} is especially difficult, since all the copies of~\eqref{ControlSystem} in~\eqref{Product} are \emph{identical} and they all use the \emph{same input}.
+Note that achieving controllability of~\eqref{Product} is difficult, since all the copies of~\eqref{ControlSystem} in~\eqref{Product} are \emph{identical} and they all use the \emph{same input}.
 Therefore, to achieve controllability, we must have sufficient diversity in the initial conditions to overcome the symmetries present in~\eqref{Product}, see~\cite{CA-BG:14-acc}.
 Our controllability result, Theorem~\ref{Thm:Controllability}, describes precisely such diversity.
-As mentioned in the introduction, this observation also distinguishes the problem under study here from the classical setting of ensemble control~\cite{LJS-KN:06,UH-MS:14}, with the exception of the recent work \cite{CC-ML-JM:19,AA-AS:20,AA-AS:20-deep}, where a collection of systems with \emph{different} dynamics are driven by the same control input.
+As mentioned in the introduction, this observation also distinguishes the problem under study here from the classical setting of ensemble control~\cite{LJS-KN:06,UH-MS:14} where a collection of systems with \emph{different} dynamics are driven by the same control input, and instead is closely related to the recent work \cite{CC-ML-JM:19,AA-AS:20,AA-AS:20-deep}.